 I hope this guide helped you get rid of this annoying banner.
 Share this article with your friends or colleagues who also got that virus.
 Good luck!

-When the virus is removed, it is time to deal with the consequences of its presence in your browser.
+When you remove the virus, it is time to address the consequences of its presence in your browser.
 Here are the guides for reverting to default for all popular web browsers.

 Reset browser settings to default